tinacms/tina-cloud-starter/content/pages/index.md

       We've built a few pages for you to get started, take a look around and see if you can figure out how to build your own pages and templates.
-  - template: raw
+    _template: content
-    description: This is what the raw data looks like.
+  - description: This is what the raw data looks like.
-_template: page
+    _template: raw
 ---